Getting into the City

 Airport to the city by train

 Many urban trains stop at Frankfurt Airport’s regional Train station that’s located below Terminal 1 Ground floor.
-It’s easy to reach area A, B and C of the Arrival’s area of Frankfurt airport from the train station.
+It’s easy to reach areas A, B and C of the Arrival’s area of Frankfurt airport from the train station.
 The station is served by RMV (Rhine-Main Transport Association) and has direct connections to Frankfurt, Hanau, Aschaffenburg, Mainz, and Wiesbaden.

-You can avail the S Bahn lines (S 8 & S9) or the Regional Express (RE 59, RE2 and RE3).
+You can avail of the S Bahn lines (S 8 & S9) or the Regional Express (RE 59, RE2 and RE3).
 The S8 and S9 will take you to Frankfurt City Centre Hanau/ Offenbach OST in about 15 minutes.
 If you get off at Frankfurt Hauptbahnhof then you can easily hop on another connecting train to another part of the city or take a taxi to your destination.
 Connections are available to other major cities or

-Get your tickets from the blue ticket machines with RMV sign on the Reisezentrum ticket office Terminal 1 ground floor.
+Get your tickets from the blue ticket machines with the RMV sign on the Reisezentrum ticket office Terminal 1 ground floor.
 The tickets need to be punched otherwise you can get fined heavily.
 A one-way ticket will cost 4.50 euros.

 Frankfurt Main Train Station